rkirk7/GlobetrottingKirks/blog-posts/2021-08-26-my-heritage-journey.md

 _​**(I first posted a version of this in 2016 but have updated with some fascinating research I had time to pursue in 2020 during COVID.)**_

-In June of 2016, my daughter and I traveled to Hong Kong and China for a month-long adventure. ([See our top highlights.](https://meimeikirk.wordpress.com/2016/08/04/top-10-china-highlights))
+In June of 2016, my daughter and I traveled to Hong Kong and China for a month-long adventure. ([See our top highlights.](https://www.globetrottingkirks.com/blogpost.html?post=2016-08-04-china.md#heading-7))

 ​The first eight days were an homage to my roots.
 I was born in Canton, now called Guangzhou, in 1959.
 When I was two, my mother and I smuggled out of Macau to Hong Kong in a false-bottom boat to join my father.
 Sometimes noisy children would be smothered to avoid exposing the passengers.

 I was 7 when we immigrated to Chicago in 1967, sponsored by my Dad's sister and husband.
-Because of them, we became the American dream come true. ([See my "Coming to America" story.](https://www.meimeikirk.com/copy-of-personal-tales))
+Because of them, we became the American dream come true.

 ​I had been back to Hong Kong once, as a reporter on assignment with USA Today.
 But I had never been back to China.